RSA Conference 2015 Survival Guide

 - Dan Kaplan – SC Magazine Executive Editor Twitter: @DanKaps Blog: SC Magazine

 - Jack Daniel – Security Expert, Security B-Sides co-founder – Twitter: @jack_daniel Blog: Uncommon Sense Security

 - Mark Russinovich – Microsoft Technical Fellow – Twitter: @markrussinovich Blog: Mark Russinovich’s Technet Blog

 - Chenxi Wang – VP at Forrester Research, IT Security – Twitter: @ChenxiWang

-You don’t even have to hold a paid RSA registration to get in on the action.
-“Many vendors vendors attending RSA are actually giving out free pass to the RSA conference expo,” says David Holmes (@DholmesF5), a Worldwide Security Evangelist for F5 Networks and a veteran of many RSA conferences.
+1. Ask vendors for free expo passes – “Many vendors attending RSA are actually giving out free pass to the RSA conference expo,” says David Holmes (@DholmesF5), a Worldwide Security Evangelist for F5 Networks and a veteran of many RSA conferences.
 “If you go on the first day or two the expo is open, some vendors are even giving out shopping bags to help you carry your freebies.”

-Are you planning to attend the RSA Conference 2014 in San Francisco next week?
+Are you planning to attend the RSA Conference 2015 in San Francisco this year?
 If so, I’d love to hear from you.
 Drop me an email with your thoughts or touch base with me on Twitter, Google+, or Facebook (see below).